pvogel2/gutenberg/docs/designers-developers/developers/themes/theme-json.md

 ### Features

+Via the features key we allow controlling some editor and block features according to the following rules:
+- The features within `global` override the default editor settings, which plugins can modify by hooking into the `block_editor_settings` filter on the server.
+- The features within the context of each block override the default block settings, which plugins can modify by hooking into the `blocks.registerBlockType` filter on the client.
+- Block settings take precedence over global settings.

+For example, if a feature is enabled for a block by default, although the theme disables it at the global level, the block keeps it enabled.
+If the theme wants to override a block's default, it has to target that particular block.

-So far, this function is only enabled for the `global` section in `experimental-theme.json`.
+So far, this function is enabled only for the `global` section in `lib/experimental-default-theme.json`.

 ```
 {